zhxie/conch-bay/README.md

 ### Rescue data from a Conch Bay database

-Run the following command to extract data from a Conch Bay database into `conch-bay-import.json`.
-You can then import it in Conch Bay.
+Run the following command to extract and convert data from a Conch Bay database into `conch-bay-import.json`.
+You can then import it into Conch Bay.

 ```sh
 python3 tools/convert_db.py <PATH_TO_DB>